JaapHinke/iottum/internal/MapsIndoors/instructions.md

 As a playground, you can use the `IOTSpot Playground` that MapsIndoors created.

-As test input, you can download this [`Map.csv`](./Map.csv) into the working folder (right-click and click `Download Linked File As...`).
+As test input, you can download this [`Map.csv`](./Map.csv) into the working folder (right-click and select `Download Linked File As...`).
 You can use this instead of the output from the **Map** view in iotmin.
 It contains two iotspots: one for a room and one for a desk, both on the first floor.